Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 There are some implement details with paper description, which maybe different with actual `SR3` structure due to details missing.

-- We used the Res-Net block and channel concatenation style in vanilla `DDPM`.
+- We used the ResNet block and channel concatenation style like vanilla `DDPM`.
 - We used the attention mechanism in low resolution feature(16×16) like vanilla `DDPM`.
-- We encoding the gama as `FilM` strcutrue did in `Wave Grad`, and embedding it without affine transformation.
+- We encoding the $\gamma$ as `FilM` strcutrue did in `WaveGrad`, and embedding it without affine transformation.